prabhath-kj/prabhath-kj/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **Universe - an Social Media project.**
+- 🔭 I’m currently working on **Universe - a Social Media project.**

 - 🌱 I’m currently learning **Next JS.**

 - 🚀 My expertise lies in developing full-stack applications from the ground up, building robust RESTful APIs, and implementing responsive and intuitive user interfaces.
-I enjoy working on both the front-end and back-end, and I strive to create seamless user experiences.
+I enjoy working on both the front end and back end, and I strive to create seamless user experiences.

 - 🌟 In my projects, I focus on writing clean, modular, and well-documented code.
 I believe in the power of teamwork and collaboration, and I'm comfortable working in both individual and team-oriented environments.